openethereum/parity-ethereum/README.md

 sudo snap install parity
 ```

-Or, if you want to contribute testing the upcoming release:
+Alternatively, if you want to contribute testing the upcoming release:

 ```bash
 sudo snap install parity --beta
 ```

-And to test the latest code landed into the master branch:
+Moreover, to test the latest code from the master branch:

 ```bash
 sudo snap install parity --edge